Magowtham/OCR-Project/README.md

 ## Acknowledgments
-We would like to express our gratitude to the open-source community, particularly the developers of ReactJS, Node.js, Tesseract OCR, Google Translate, and Microsoft Translator, for their invaluable contributions.
+We would like to express our gratitude to the open-source community, particularly the developers of ReactJS, Node.js, Tesseract OCR, Google Translate for their invaluable contributions.

 ## Contact
 For any inquiries or feedback regarding the OCR project, please contact: